-What Cal-OSHA Says About Skylight Screens
+What Cal-OSHA Says About Skylights

 Unprotected skylights are dangerous and kill people each year.
 It’s too often that a worker trips, leans, or backs into one of these glass death traps and plummets to the ground below.
 For this reason alone, protecting these hazards need to be top of mind.
 OSHA has listed how to provide a barrier between the worker and the skylight best, however, if you are in California your rules will vary.
-Here is what Cal-OSHA has to say about protecting skylights with screens.

 The first question that arises is, "When does a skylight need to be protected?"
 The short answer is, whenever someone is within 6’ of the skylight.
-This is a broad answer, but in it, you will find no exceptions or ability to misinterpret.
+This is a broad answer, but in it, you will find no exceptions or the ability to misinterpret.
 The reality is people need to access roofs for one reason or another.
 If a person gets within 6’ of a skylight for any reason, that skylight must be protected.
 Given that, unless you literally cannot access an area with skylights, or have administrative controls in place to avoid specific areas, all your skylights will need protection.
 It is the responsibility of the building owner to ensure this is the case.

 "Any employee approaching within 6 feet of any skylight shall be protected from falling through the skylight or skylight opening by any one of the following methods..." - 3212 (e)